piepieninja/Cart-Pole-Dynamics/README.md

-# CUDA-Cart-Pole
+# Cart-Pole-Dynamics
-Cart Pole Control Examples
+Cart Pole Control Examples.
+The motivation here is to eventially attempt to write a controller.

 ## The Cart Pole